 - HABITED (or HABILLÉ)

-- A heraldic term used to describe the customary clothing (the "habit") of a
+- The alternative heraldic terms used to describe the customary clothing (the "habit") of a

 monk or friar – habillé – but see